DIDSR/calzone/paper/paper.md

     bin_count=bin_counts
 )
 ```
 When performing the HL test on validation sets that are not used in training, the degree of freedom of the HL test changes from $M-2$ to $M$ [@hosmer2013applied].
 Intuitively, $\frac{(O_{1,m}-E_{1,m})^2}{E_{1,m}(1-\frac{E_{1,m}}{N_m})}$ is the difference squared divided by the variance of a binomial distribution and follows a chi-square distribution with 1 degree of freedom.
 Hence, the sum of $M$ chi-square distributions with 1 degree of freedom is a chi-square distribution with $M$ degrees of freedom if the data has no effect on the model.
 The increase in degree of freedom for validation samples has often been overlooked but it is crucial for the test to maintain the correct type 1 error rate.
-In `calzone`, users can specify the degree of freedom of the HL test by setting the `df` parameter.
+In `calzone`, the default degree of freedoms is $M-2$ and users can specify the degree of freedom of the HL test by setting the `df` parameter.

 ### Cox's calibration slope/intercept
 Cox's calibration slope/intercept is a regression analysis method for assessing the calibration of a probabilistic model [@Cox], which doesn't require binning.
-A new logistic regression model is fitted to the data, with the predicted odds ($\frac{p}{1-p}$) as the independent variable and the outcome as the dependent variable.
+A logistic regression model is fit to the data, with the predicted odds ($\frac{p}{1-p}$) as the independent variable and the outcome as the dependent variable.
 The slope and intercept of the regression line are then used to assess the calibration of the model.
 A slope of 1 and intercept of 0 indicates perfect calibration.
 To test whether the model is calibrated, fix the slope to 1 and fit the intercept.
 If the intercept is significantly different from 0, the model is not calibrated.
 Then, fix the intercept to 0 and fit the slope.
 If the slope is significantly different from 1, the model is not calibrated.
-Alternatively, the slope and intercept can be fitted and tested simultaneously using bivariate distribution [@McCullagh:1989].
+Alternatively, the slope and intercept can be fitted and tested simultaneously using a bivariate distribution [@McCullagh:1989].
 This feature is not provided in `calzone` but user can extract the covariance matrix by printing the result and perform the test manually.
 In `calzone`, Cox's calibration slope/intercept can be computed as follows:

 ```python